 Colorado vs. Utah Women's Basketball Predictions & Picks - December 30

-Saturday's game features the No. 8 Colorado Buffaloes (10-1) and the No. 12 Utah Utes (10-2) clashing at CU Events Center in what is expected to be a close matchup, with a projected 75-74 win for Colorado according to our computer prediction.
-Tipoff is at 3:00 PM ET on December 30.
+Saturday's contest between the No. 8 Colorado Buffaloes (10-1) and No. 12 Utah Utes (10-2) at CU Events Center is expected to be a close matchup, as our computer prediction projects a final score of 75-74, with Colorado taking home the win.
+Game time is at 3:00 PM ET on December 30.

 Catch college basketball action all season long on Fubo!